Looking after your garden in January

 Clean up your pots

-Get your wet gear on and have the hose at the ready, it’s time to rid your outdoor pots of any nasty build-up they have gathered over the winter months!
-Pots tend to attract hibernating insects, grime, cobwebs and other uninvited unpleasantries over autumn and winter, but a quick clean down will go a long way in preparing them for spring.
+Get your wet gear on and have the hose ready.
+It’s time to rid your outdoor pots of any nasty build-up they have gathered over the winter months!
+Pots tend to attract hibernating insects, grime, cobwebs, and other uninvited unpleasantries over autumn and winter, but a quick cleanup will go a long way in preparing them for spring.
 The best way to do this is to use soapy water and a good scrubbing brush.
 This will help you to remove anything that has built up on your pots, both inside and out.
-For those pots that are worse than others, you can opt to soak them in warm soapy water for an hour which will help to budge any stubborn stains.
+For those pots that are worse than others, you can opt to soak them in warm, soapy water for an hour, which will help to budge any stubborn stains.

 Say goodbye to worm casts